robinrodricks/FluentFTP/README.md

   - **Connect**() - Connects to an FTP server (uses TLS/SSL if configured).

   - **Disconnect**() - Closes the connection to the server immediately.

+  - **AutoDetect**() - Automatically discover working FTP connection settings and return those connection profiles.

+  - **AutoConnect**() - Automatically discover working FTP connection settings and use those to connect to the server.

   - **Execute**() - Execute a custom or unspported command.